 - Encourages natural gait

-The Timp Trail-Running Shoes are named after Mount Timpanogos in Utah.
-These running shoes fill a gap in the Altra lineup between the trail-running shoes intended for those who need extensive support and shock cushioning and those intended for minimalists.
+The Timp Trail are named after Mount Timpanogos in Utah.
+These running shoes fill a gap in the Altra’s trail lineup for runners who want a max cushioned trail shoe without a lot of bulk and weight.

-Another interesting feature that the Timp shoes offer is unbalanced lacing.
-The unbalanced lacing leaves the shoe such that it is more suited to fit the anatomical contour of your foot.
+The Timp 2.0 offers unbalanced lacing.
+The unbalanced lacing should fit the anatomical contour of your foot better than lacing straight down the middle of the shoe.
 This makes your foot swell less during aggressive runs, so you will be more comfortable.

 - Reflective stripes for running at night